DrPwner/FortiLucene/README.md

 4. Add additional query parts as needed.
 5. Click "Build Query" to generate your Lucene query.
 6. Use the "Copy Query" button to copy the generated query to your clipboard.
+7. Save your Query for Future Reference.
+8. Click "Help Menu" For further insights on FortiEDR Lucene Syntax (Examples, Usage, Syntax).
+9. Click "Edit FortiLucene Database" To either export or import your saved queries, or renaming the family friendly name of any corresponding Built-in Query of your choice.

 ## 📥 Import Feature